rakesh-upx/azure-ml/README.md

   <br/>

 `Support Vector Machine` was used as standalone algorithm on different sets of training & test data and each model offers promising result with.
-The model performamce was measured based on many metrics such as Accuracy,Precision & Recall, F1 Score,ROc-AUC score so on & so forth.
+The model performamce was measured based on many metrics such as Accuracy,Precision & Recall, F1 Score,ROC-AUC score so on & so forth.